privacybydesign/pbdf-website/pages/en/privacy-policy-en.md

-2. **One time, only temporarily** At issuance of attributes by the Privacy by Design foundation, the foundation attaches its own digital signature to this attributes; subsequently, the signed attributes are placed in the IRMA app of the user.
+2. **One time, only temporarily** At issuance of attributes by the Privacy by Design foundation, the foundation attaches its own digital signature to these attributes; subsequently, the signed attributes are placed in the IRMA app of the user.
 Immediately afterwards, these data are removed from the systems of the foundation.
-The foundation does not keep a register of attributes issuance.
+The foundation does not keep a record of attribute issuance.

    For some forms of issuance the user is asked to first authenticate